Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

 Ho Chi Minh City

 On the eve of the Lunar New Year, you have the option of watching fireworks in the street with the locals or counting down in bars.
-Another way to celebrate Ho Chi Minh City New Year in a very local style is to go to the Tao Dan Flower Festival and the Nguyen Hue Flower Street Festival.
-There will be Tet holiday decor, folk music, games and dishes paradise in a warm welcoming atmosphere.
+Another way to celebrate the Ho Chi Minh City New Year in a very local style is to go to the Tao Dan Flower Festival and the Nguyen Hue Flower Street Festival.
+There will be Tet holiday decor, folk music, games, and dishes in a warm, welcoming atmosphere.

-Fireworks light up sky during Vietnam Lunar New Year at downtown of Ho Chi Minh City
+Fireworks light up the sky during the Vietnamese Lunar New Year in downtown Ho Chi Minh City

 Hoi An